cisnlp/simalign/README.md

 ##### Which languages can be aligned?

 This depends on the underlying pretrained multilingual language model used.
-For example, if mBERT is used, it covers 104 languages.
+For example, if mBERT is used, it covers 104 languages as listed [here](https://github.com/google-research/bert/blob/master/multilingual.md).

 ##### Do I need GPUs for running this?

 Each alignment simply requires a single forward pass in the pretrained language model.
 While this is certainly faster on GPU, it runs fine on CPU.
+On one GPU (GeForce GTX 1080 Ti) it takes around 15-20 seconds to align 500 parallel sentences.

 TODOs
 --------

+* Add evaluation code
+* Add static embedding functionality
+* Add wrappers for fast-align, eflomal
-* Add tests
+* Add data download scripts

 License